Gytis Radzevičius

-Gytis Radzevičius (born 17 July 1995) is a Lithuanian professional basketball player for Rytas Vilnius of the Lithuanian Basketball League.
+Gytis Radzevičius (born 17 July 1995) is a Lithuanian professional basketball player and team captain for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).

 Playing career

 Radzevičius started his professional career in KK Kupiškis basketball team.

 He moved to National Basketball league in 2015–16 season, when he signed with BC Perlas.
 He spent the 2019–20 season with Juventus Utena where he averaged 11.7 points and 5.5 rebounds per game.
 On 29 July 2020, Radzevičius signed with Rytas Vilnius.

+National team career

+Radzevičius represented the Lithuania men's national basketball team during the 2023 FIBA Basketball World Cup qualification and EuroBasket 2025 qualification.

+In 2025, Radzevičius was for the first time included into the final roster of the Lithuania men's national basketball team during a major tournament – EuroBasket 2025.